Problem: Routes travel the wrong way on one-way streets with the Network Analyst extension

 Solution or Workaround

-If there is not a one-way attribute in the analysis layer's restrictions list, the underlying network dataset does not have a one-way restriction attribute.
-Create this attribute by doing the following:
+- If there is no one-way attribute in the analysis layer's restrictions list, the underlying network dataset does not have a one-way attribute restriction.
+Create this attribute as follows:

-If there is already a one-way attribute defined for the network dataset, it is specified as restricted in the analysis layer and it is still traveling the wrong way, then the evaluator defined incorrectly.
+- If there is already a one-way attribute defined for the network dataset, and it is specified as restricted in the analysis layer but it is still traveling the wrong way, then the evaluator was defined incorrectly.
 Modify the evaluator to have the appropriate expression based on the underlying data and rebuild the network dataset.

-It is possible to verify that the restriction attributes are set correctly by using the network identify tool in ArcMap.
+Note: It is possible to verify the attributes' restrictions are set correctly using the Network Identify tool in ArcMap.